-I am an integrative therapist working with humanistic (person centred) and psychodynamic approaches; trained in Transactional Analysis (TA) models of counselling and psychotherapy, DBT, CBT and compassion focused therapies.
+I am an integrative psychotherapist; working with Humanistic (person centred) and Psychodynamic approaches; trained in Transactional Analysis (TA) models of counselling, Compassion focused therapies, and Dialectical Behavioural Therapy (DBT)

 Training, qualifications & experience

-I Have a Diploma in Integrative Counselling & Psychotherapy and trained at the College of counsellors and psychotherapists, Angel, and Kingston university.
+I have a Diploma in Integrative Counselling & Psychotherapy, and a Diploma in Dialectical behavioural therapy, and trained at the College of counsellors and psychotherapists in Angel, and Kingston universities.

 Certificate in Motivational interviewing